 - Windsor & Eton

-Scout Groups are made up of our three youngest age groups (we call them sections) – Beavers (6 to 8 years), Cubs (8 to 10 years) and Scouts (10 to 14 years).
+Scout Groups are made up of our youngest age groups (we call them sections) – some Groups have the new section named Squirrels (4 to 5 years); most Groups have Beavers (6 to 8 years), Cubs (8 to 10 years) and Scouts (10 to 14 years).
 There are around 115 Groups in Berkshire, organised and supported by over 3,300 adult volunteers.

 The Group Scout Leader is the lead volunteer in the Scout Group and is responsible for making sure the Group has a team of suitable adults who are well trained, supported and have the resources they need to run amazing programmes.